yusetc/chatbot/front/chatbot/README.md

 ```

 ### Commands documentation
-#### After configure the app and run it, you can operate with the app using this commands:
+#### After configure the app and run it, you can operate with the app using these commands:

 **:help**